smarteditors/slate/source/includes/catalogue_items/_index.md

 }
 ```

-This endpoint retrieves a paginated list of all Items for the current Client.
+This endpoint retrieves a paginated list of all Items for the current Client or for a Type.

 ### HTTP Request